medical professional studying an xray of a spine

 Degenerative Disc Disease

 Continuous turning and twisting can take a toll on the neck and back.
-You can blame it on everything from overuse of technology, or on increasingly hectic lifestyle, to a deteriorating diet, the truth is that an estimated two out of three individuals experience neck or back pain at some point in their lives.
+Blame it on everything from overuse of technology, or on increasingly hectic lifestyle, to a deteriorating diet.
+The truth is that an estimated two out of three individuals experience neck or back pain at some point in their lives.
 One of the biggest causes of neck and lower back pain is a degenerated disc.
-Degenerative disc disease is quite common in the elderly, and its effects vary in nature and severity.
-The participating physician members of Suburban Orthopaedic Medical Center offer various treatment options for a multitude of spinal conditions including Degenerative Disc Disease.
-The following blog is a summary of the disorder, including causes, symptoms, diagnosis, and treatment.
+Degenerative disc disease is quite common in older people, and its effects vary in nature and severity.

 Symptoms of Degenerative Disc Disease

 Degenerative Disc Disease is a weakening of one or more vertebral discs, which normally act as a cushion between the vertebrae.
 This condition can develop as a part of the aging process, but it may also result from injury to the back.
 Degenerative Disc Disease commonly begins when small tears appear in the disc wall, called the annulus.
 These tears can cause pain.
 When the tears heal, creating scar tissue that is not as strong as the original disc wall.
 If the back is repeatedly injured, the process of tearing and scarring may continue.
 This will ultimately result in the weakening of the disc wall.
 Over a period of time, the center (or nucleus) of the disc becomes damaged and loses some of its water content.
-This center is called the pulposus, and its water content is needed to keep the disc functioning as a shock absorber for the spine.
+This center is called the pulposus.
+Its water content is needed to keep the disc functioning as a shock absorber for the spine.

 Unable to act as a cushion, the nucleus collapses.
 The vertebrae above and below this damaged disc slide closer together.
 This improper alignment causes facet joints – the areas where the vertebral bones touch – to twist into an unnatural position.
 In time, this awkward positioning of the vertebrae may create bone spurs.
 If these spurs grow into the spinal canal, they may pinch the spinal cord and nerves (a condition called spinal stenosis).
 The site of the injury may be painful.
 Many people experience pain, numbness, or tingling in the legs.
 Strong pain tends to come and go.
 Bending, twisting and sitting may make the pain worse.
 Lying down tends to relieve pressure on the spine.